WeWork Inc. (WE) Shares Down Despite Recent Market Volatility - News Heater

-The stock price of WeWork Inc. (NYSE: WE) has plunged by -9.01 when compared to previous closing price of 0.14, but the company has seen a -10.64% decline in its stock price over the last five trading sessions.
+WeWork Inc. (NYSE: WE) has experienced a decline in its stock price by -6.53 compared to its previous closing price of 0.12.
+However, the company has seen a fall of -11.90% in its stock price over the last five trading days.
 Market Watch reported 2023-08-25 that BlackRock Inc. BLK, -0.83%, King Street Capital, and Brigade Capital are participating in lender talks about a potential chapter 13 bankruptcy filing for struggling hourly office rental company WeWork Inc. WE, +12.69%, according to a report by The Wall Street Journal.
 WeWork was down 4% in premarket trades on Friday, as the stock extends its 97% drop in the past 12 months.

 Is It Worth Investing in WeWork Inc. (NYSE: WE) Right Now?